indicozy/wmtm/README.md

 - [ ] Add Gtk-2.0, Gtk-3.0, Gtk-4.0 (if possible), and qt5ct folders
 - [ ] Add customizability of other Config folders (Rofi, Mako, Waybar)
 - [ ] Create a Wiki and Q&A with guides on ricing sway
+- [ ] Create an AUR package
+- [ ] Basic logging for maintenance

 ### Under consideration
-- [ ] Creating a website/server similar to [gnome-look.org](https://www.gnome-look.org/) which will download themes and icons from their site + custom .config builds, and automatically install and manage files and required packages on userspace.
+- [ ] Creating a website/server similar to [gnome-look.org](https://www.gnome-look.org/) which will download themes and icons from their site + custom .config builds, and automatically add, install or delete files, themes, icons and required packages on userspace.
 The only obstacle is my skills, I'm only a beginner developer yet
 - [ ] Creating a frontend for easier configuration, like in DEs where u can just tick which apps to autostart, which things to add and etc. However, it's much easier to configure with plain text, so there's no reason creating this feature

 Preferred OS would be **Arch Linux**, since, at least for now, my code is made to install packages *only* to Arch Linux